sagemath/sagewiki_to_gh-2022-10-10/days4/projects/packaging.md

  * Introduce some form of package sanity checking to sage -upgrade, such as file size checks, CRC checks, or digital signatures.

  * D Deshommes and W Stein: Fully port SAGE to Solaris; improve SAGE's package management system

+ * Mike Hansen, Yi Qiang(?): '''Bootable (Cluster) CD for SAGE/DSAGE'''.
+Using BCCD ( http://bccd.cs.uni.edu/ ) as a base, create a bootable CD to allow one to easily turn in unused lab into DSAGE cluster.